 Take a guided tour through Custis Square, where archaeologists are excavating the four-acre property of John Custis IV.
 Learn about his time in the burgeoning capital city of Williamsburg and what our previous excavations have revealed about the wealthy statesman.
-Talk with archaeologists about what the current excavation can tell us about Custis' garden landscape and the enslaved men and women who built and maintained it.
+Talk with archaeologists in the field about what the current excavation can tell us about Custis's garden landscape and the enslaved men and women who built and maintained it.

 Other Experiences